The Tolerance Induction Program® (TIP)

 Though Dr. Randhawa is not able to see every patient, he is very involved in the program and creates the treatment plans for every patient.
 All of our providers are trained to execute and implement the treatment plans in a safe manner.

-Does my child have to stop eating certain foods during the program?
+Do I have to stop eating certain foods during the program?

 When and Where Will My Onboarding Visit Be?

-Will my child need SLIT?
+Will I need SLIT?

-Pre-treatment may also include targeted treatment (specific to your child's case) of environmental allergies utilizing Sublingual Immunotherapy (SLIT).
+Pre-treatment may also include targeted treatment (specific to your case) of environmental allergies utilizing Sublingual Immunotherapy (SLIT).
 SLIT is a safe and effective approach that has been used to treat environmental allergies for over 60 years.
 Approximately 45% of our patients are required to go on SLIT to facilitate their food allergy treatment process.
-Your family will be instructed if your plan requires SLIT.
+You will be instructed if your plan requires SLIT.
 This is generally discussed at your Launch Visit.

 Do I have to stop all antihistamines prior to Onboarding?